When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 What is audio post-production?

-Audio post-production includes all steps related to post-production for moving image.
-This includes sound design, sound effects, foley recording, voiceover editing, mixing and mastering.
+Audio post-production includes all steps associated with post-production for moving images.
+This includes sound design, sound effects, Foley recordings, editing of voice recordings as well as mixing and mastering.

 What is the difference between edit, mix and master?

-Editing means the processing of individual recordings and audio tracks.
-This can include simple adjustments, cutting, shifting, fading in and out, to more complex fixes of unwanted noise and restoration.
+Editing means processing the individual recordings and audio tracks.
+This can range from simple adjustments, cutting, shifting, fading in and out to more complex removal of unwanted noise and restoration.

-Comping (merging the best parts from multiple takes into a perfect "one take"), auto-tuning, or pitch correction also fall under editing.
+Comping (combining the best parts from several takes into a perfect "one take"), auto-tuning or pitch correction also fall under editing.

 Mixing is the merging of all individual tracks into a whole.
-In this process, the sounds are adjusted to each other in terms of volume, balance and placement.
-A balanced mix ensures that the core message and mood of the product are shown to their best advantage.
+The sounds are matched to each other in terms of volume, balance and placement.
+A balanced mix ensures that the core message and mood of the product are optimally emphasized.

 Mastering is the final stage in the production process.
-Mainly, the mastering engineer makes sure that the product sounds good on every speaker and reaches a competitive volume level.
+The mastering engineer's main task is to ensure that the product sounds good on every loudspeaker and reaches a volume level that is suitable for competition.
 In music productions, mastering is often seen as the finishing touch to get the last 10% out of the song.

 It also includes the technical aspect of ensuring that the product in the respective format meets the guidelines and requirements of the media, such as EBU R128 in TV and Leq in cinema.

-Each medium has its technical guidelines and requirements.
-It's best to let us know what format you need your product for so we can master it appropriately.
+Every medium has its own technical guidelines and requirements.
+It is best to let us know which format you need your product for so that we can carry out the appropriate mastering.

-We have produced a TV spot, can I also use this for the online campaign?
+We have produced a TV commercial, can I also use it for the online campaign?

-We would not recommend that.
-TV spots are subject to EBU guidelines and are mixed differently accordingly.
-If you were to use the spot online, it would be quieter than the other spots and might be noticed less.
+We would not recommend this.
+TV commercials are subject to EBU guidelines and are mixed differently accordingly.
+If you were to use the commercial online, it would be quieter than the other commercials and would possibly be perceived less.

 Is it possible to restore background noise in a recording afterwards?

 In principle, yes.
-However, it strongly depends on the recording quality.
-You are welcome to send us your file, then we will check the possibilities.
+However, it depends heavily on the recording quality.
+You are welcome to send us your file and we will check the possibilities.

 Can I have my song mixed and mastered by you?

 But for sure!
 You are welcome to send us a rough mix of your recording so that we can make you a suitable offer.
-The recording quality, number of tracks and complexity of the arrangement are important information for us to be able to assess the effort.
+The recording quality, number of tracks and complexity of the arrangement are important information for us to be able to assess the effort involved.

-Please note that despite the technical progress we cannot work miracles if the recording quality or the performance is simply insufficient.
+Please note that despite technical progress, we cannot work miracles if the recording quality or performance is simply inadequate.

 Can you change/adapt my beat?

-In principle, we can make changes to already existing instrumentals.
-However, it is imperative that the legal (usage license) and technical aspects (existing audio tracks, stems, stereo mix) are clarified beforehand.
-Here you can contact us directly.
+In principle, we can make changes to existing instrumentals.
+However, the legal (usage license) and technical aspects (existing audio tracks, stems, stereo mix) must be clarified beforehand.
+You can contact us directly here.

 Do you do analog mixing/mastering?

-For song productions, we generally perform hybrid mastering (use of analog and digital hardware).
+We generally carry out hybrid mastering (use of analog and digital hardware) for song productions.
 You are welcome to send us a request for a quote.
 You can find more information on our equipment list.

 I produce music myself and need some help with mastering.
-Do you offer something like this?
+Do you offer this?

-We always look forward to Nerd Talks about the world of audio engineering during project assignments!
+We always look forward to Nerd Talks about the world of sound engineering for project assignments!
 Your question could not be answered?
-Then contact us via contactforumlar.
+Then get in touch with us via the contact form.

-How can I save time and money when shooting?
+How can I save time and money when recording?

-For voice recordings, time your text - does it fit into the desired spot length?
-Have you taken the lengths of the language versions into account?
-Clarify the pronunciation of technical words in the respective languages beforehand.
-Is all the material available during the shoot, such as music files, sound effects, texts and translations?
-Ideally, you and/or your client will be present during the recording.
-This way, you can provide your input directly during the recordings and possibly save yourself correction recordings and corresponding additional costs.
+The following applies to voice recordings: time your text - does it fit into the desired spot length?
+Have you considered the lengths of the language versions?
+Clarify the pronunciation of technical terms in the respective languages in advance.
+Is all the material available for the recordings, such as music files, sound effects, texts and translations?
+Ideally, you and/or your client should be present during the recording.
+This way, you can provide your input directly during the recording and possibly save yourself from having to make corrections and incur additional costs.

-Why are the speaking fees so high, even if only a short sentence is spoken?
+Why are the speaker's fees so high, even if only a short sentence is spoken?

-The speaker fees are based on the recommendations of the VPS (Vereinigung professioneller Sprecher Schweiz).
+The voiceover fees are based on the recommendations of the VPS (Swiss Association of Professional Voiceover Artists).
 The fee includes both the presence time in the studio and the buyout, i.e. the use in the corresponding medium.
-Furthermore, the fees also include social security contributions.
+The fees also include social security contributions.

-For speakers from abroad, the situation is similar, but their fees are based on the rates of the respective country and may vary depending on the speaker.
+The situation is similar for voice-over artists from abroad, but their fees are based on the rates of the respective country and can vary depending on the voice-over artist.
 It is best to send us an e-mail with your request and we will clarify this for you.

 What is archive music?
 And what do I have to consider here?

-Archive music are tracks that are offered on various platforms and are publicly available.
-A track can appear in several productions at the same time.
-Prices vary depending on quality, popularity and usage license.
-We strongly recommend reading the "fine print" before buying.
+Archive music are tracks that are offered on various platforms and are publicly accessible.
+A title can appear in several productions at the same time.
+The prices vary depending on quality, popularity and usage license.
+We strongly recommend that you read the "small print" before purchasing.

-We are also happy to advise you on finding suitable music.
+We are also happy to advise you in your search for suitable music.

-Do you need a reference for music selection from the library?
+Do you need a reference for the music selection from the library?

 A reference track is always helpful.
-However, keep in mind that an archive music may not meet your demand for a "Highway To Hell".
+Please note, however, that archive music may not be able to meet your requirements for a "Highway To Hell".

-I want to use a well-known song for my project, is that possible?
+I would like to use a well-known song for my project, is that possible?

 For commercial purposes and publications, especially in connection with video material, permission from the publisher of the piece of music is mandatory.

-Stems are individual or grouped audio tracks for saving different elements of a song separately for later processing (mastering, live performances, remixes, etc.).
-Unlike a mixdown, which combines all tracks into a single stereo track, stems allow greater flexibility and control over the individual components of a piece of music.
+Stems are individual or grouped audio tracks used to save different elements of a song separately for later processing (mastering, live performances, remixes, etc.).
+In contrast to a mixdown, which combines all tracks into a single stereo track, stems allow greater flexibility and control over the individual components of a piece of music.

-Unlike multitracks for mixing, stems are often already edited, processed, and include effects.
-Combined, these agree on themselves and add up to the mixed version.
+Unlike multitracks for mixing, stems are often already edited, processed and contain effects.
+When combined, these match up and result in the mixed version.